-The City Clerk is custodian of many public records of the City, including ordinances, resolutions, minutes of the City Council, agreements, election-related documents, Chula Vista campaign filings, statements of economic interests, and many others.
+The City Clerk is custodian of public records for the City,to include but not limited to ordinances, resolutions, and minutes of the City Council, agreements, election-related documents, Chula Vista campaign filings, statements of economic interests, and many others.

 How to Access Public Records:

 Did you know you can view many City records online immediately and avoid copying fees?

 Click here to browse:

 - City Council Agenda Packets 2014 and later